Christian Book Award® program

 In The Story Retold, G. K. Beale and Benjamin L. Gladd explore each New Testament book in light of the broad history of redemption, emphasizing the biblical-theological themes of each New Testament book.
-Their distinctive approach will encourage readers to read the New Testament in light of the Old, not as a new story but as a story retold.
+Their distinctive approach encourages readers to read the New Testament in light of the Old, not as a new story but as a story retold.

 "Beale and Gladd concisely survey each book of the New Testament through a biblical-theological lens.
 I plan to require this book for my seminary course that focuses on the theological message of each New Testament book."

 "In a culture of increasing biblical illiteracy, The Story Retold serves the valuable purpose of taking the New Testament use of the Old Testament as the starting point for understanding the message of each New Testament book.
 In addition to covering the basic territory of authorship, date, recipients, and more, Beale and Gladd use their expertise in the field to show students how deeply rooted the New Testament is in the Old Testament.
 The numerous pictures and images help bring the text to life.
 If you want students to understand each New Testament book in light of its place in redemptive history, this is the textbook for you."

 "Often students find New Testament introductions to be off-putting as they rehearse in detail the historical circumstances and scholarly theories and debates about each book in the New Testament.
 Beale and Gladd have written a book that is refreshingly different.
 They do not ignore historical questions but examine them briefly and concisely.
 The heart and soul of the book investigates the content of each writing in the New Testament in light of the Old Testament witness, considering the use of the Old Testament that informs the New Testament.
 Students will not only learn the contents of each New Testament book but also they are treated to a mini-New Testament theology.
 Students, professors, pastors, and all those who study the Scriptures will turn often to this invaluable resource."